 There are some types of bread that have varieties that are supposed to be chewy.
-Breads such as baguettes, focaccia, bagels and ciabatta can be chewy.
-Being more of a challenge to eat isn’t a problem for these breads as they are to be eaten with wet accompaniments such as soup, pasta or sandwich fillings.
+Bread such as baguettes, focaccia, bagels and ciabatta can be chewy.
+Being more of a challenge to eat isn’t a problem for these types of bread.
+They are to be eaten with wet accompaniments such as soup, pasta or sandwich fillings.

-The general consensus is that chewy breads are made from lean dough.
+The general consensus is that chewy bread is made from lean dough.
 These are recipes that don’t contain sugars, fats or dairy.
 They are simply made from flour, water, salt and yeast.

 Why is my bread chewy?

 The most common reason for chewy bread is the type of flour.
 Using flour that is hard wheat, or that’s high in gluten can make bread chewy.
 Another possibility is a lack of kneading and proofing.
 These errors lead to a lack of gas in the dough, making bread dense and chewy.